oppia/oppia-web-developer-docs/How-to-find-the-commit-which-introduced-a-bug.md

 Let’s start:

-1. **Open the GitHub repository in your web browser.**
+1. Open the GitHub repository in your web browser.

 ![Screenshot of the home page](images/findCommitWhichIntroducedBug/image2.png)

-2. **Navigate to the file(In this example we need to navigate to the core/templates/pages/contact-page/contact-page.component.html)**
+2. Navigate to the file.
+(In this example we need to navigate to the core/templates/pages/contact-page/contact-page.component.html)

 ![Screenshot of the "core" folder](images/findCommitWhichIntroducedBug/image6.png)